Table of contents

-This article was contributed by our friends at Fast Company.
+This article was contributed by Beth Castle at Fast Company.

 This year has been one of uncertainty and has brought unprecedented change to our work and home lives — or what many of us now call our work-from-home lives.
 For the organization I work for, InHerSight, which boasts the largest database of women-rated companies, this turbulent year has presented a unique opportunity.
 Although we’ve always regularly collected proprietary data, we’ve never been able to poll women employees and job seekers in such a rapidly evolving environment, all with the knowledge that how we all work has likely changed forever.

 Since March, we’ve conducted nearly 20 surveys and studies (and counting) about the pandemic, remote and non-remote work, companies responding to racial injustice, keeping moms in the workforce, and more.
 From that data, we’ve gained insight into how employers can continue to attract and retain top talent.
 In 2021, these four questions are ones hiring managers — and even leadership looking to support their current workforce — should be prepared to answer.

 What safety measures did you put in place — or do you have in place — to protect employees during the pandemic?

 It’s hard to imagine a time when the COVID-19 pandemic will be behind us — but please, start imagining it.
 InHerSight asked nearly 2,000 women whether they’ll evaluate potential employers based on their response to the pandemic.
 Sixty-nine percent said yes.
 Their top concern?
 Thirty-four percent of women said they’ll evaluate potential employers on the safety measures they put in place, such as temperature checks and mask mandates, after reopening.